Midland University is committed to supporting all of our military and veteran-affiliated students in furthering their education.

 1. Submit your application for admission.

-2. Request and send an official copy of your military transcripts to the Midland University Registrar’s Office.
+2. Request and send an official copy of your military transcripts to the Midland University Registrar’s Office, if applicable.

-- You may receive college credit for in-the-field work; credit is granted based on the recommendation of the American Council of Education (ACE) and DD214.
+- You may receive college credit for in-the-field work; credit is granted based on the recommendation of the American Council of Education (ACE).
+Joint Services transcripts (Army, Navy, Marines, Coast Guard) can be requested here.
+Air Force transcripts can be requested here.

 3. Submit an Immunization Waiver and a copy of your military identification card (CAC):